-Generally, the Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. guarantees only apply to the supply of goods and services to a consumer in ‘trade and commerce’.
+Generally, the consumer guarantees only apply to the supply of goods and services to a consumer in ‘trade and commerce’.
 Remedies can be sought against the supplier and/or, in some cases, the manufacturer.

 Therefore, it is necessary to define the terms ‘goods’, ‘services’, ‘consumer’, ‘supplier’, ‘manufacturer’ and ‘trade or commerce’.

-The ACL (s 2) defines ‘goods’ broadly.
+The Australian Consumer Law (ACL) (s 2) defines ‘goods’ broadly.
 It expressly includes second-hand goods, computer software, animals, gas and electricity, and component parts.
 Consumer guarantees apply to new goods, second-hand goods and ‘seconds’.

 The ACL (s 2) defines ‘services’ broadly to include any rights, benefits, privileges or facilities that are, or are to be, provided, granted or conferred in trade or commerce.
 This definition covers most contracts for the supply of services to consumers, including professional services (e.g. legal or accounting services).